Great Debate (astronomy): The debate

 The "Great Spiral Nebula" in the constellation Andromeda (1902 photograph).
 The Debate was over whether this was a cloud of gas and dust or a distant galaxy.

 Shapley presented the case that the Milky Way is the entirety of the Universe.
 In his astronomical work he had been coming up with estimates for the size of the Milky Way using globular clusters and the Cepheid variables found within them.
 He presented the audience with a "universe" 300,000 light-years in diameter with the Sun off to one side.
 He spent most of his lecture describing the vast size of the Milky Way and towards the end argued that "spiral nebulae" such as Andromeda were simply objects on the edge of the Milky Way itself.
 He backed up this claim by appealing to their relative sizes—if Andromeda and other spiral nebulae were not part of the Milky Way but were in fact similar island universes, then, given the vast size of the Milky Way, the distance to them would be a span most contemporary astronomers would not accept.

 Curtis, on the other hand, described a Milky Way 30,000 light-years across, one tenth the size of the one postulated by Shapley, and contended that Andromeda and other such "nebulae" were similarly smaller separate galaxies, or "island universes" (a term invented by the 18th-century philosopher Immanuel Kant, who also argued that the "spiral nebulae" were extragalactic).
 He showed that there were more novae in Andromeda than in the Milky Way.
-From this, he could ask why there were more novae in one small section of Milky Way than the other sections of Milky Way, if Andromeda were not a separate galaxy but simply a nebula within Earth's galaxy.
+From this, he could ask why there were more novae in one small section of the Milky Way than the other sections of the Milky Way, if Andromeda were not a separate galaxy but simply a nebula within Earth's galaxy.
 This led to supporting Andromeda as a separate galaxy with its own signature age and rate of nova occurrences.
 Curtis also noted the large radial velocities of spiral nebulae that suggested they could not be gravitationally bound to the Milky Way in a single island universe model universe.
 Curtis pointed out a similarity in structure that explained why there were no spiral nebulae visible along the plane of the Milky Way (referred to as the Zone of Avoidance); both the Milky Way and the spiral nebulae had similar dust clouds along their plane, and that dust in the Milky Way blocked our view of the spiral nebulae.